Generalized Bayesian Likelihood-Free Inference: Introduction

-In the following, we will distinguish between a statistical model (or distribution) $ P_\theta $ and its likelihood function $ p(\dobs|\theta) $.
-In general, the update in Eq.~\eqref{Eq:bissiri_post} does not require the quantity $ \theta $ to parametrize a statistical model $P_\theta $.
-In LFI, however, we cannot evaluate $ p(\dobs|\theta) $, but a model $ P_\theta $ is present.
-Therefore, we propose to take $ \ell(\dobs, \theta) $ to be a Scoring Rule (SR) $ S(P_\theta,\dobs) $, which assesses the performance of $ P_\theta $ for an observation $ \dobs $, thus obtaining the \textit{Scoring Rule posterior} $ \pis $.
-If $ S(P_\theta,\dobs) $ can be estimated with samples from $P_\theta $, we can apply this approach in a LFI setting without worrying about the missing likelihood $ p(\dobs|\theta) $.
-Thus, our main contribution is: \textit{we introduce an LFI framework based on Scoring Rules, which comprehends previously introduced LFI methods and novel ones.
-Additionally, for some Scoring Rules, the resulting posterior enjoys outlier robustness while asymptotically concentrating on the true parameter value in a well-specified setting}.
+Here, we take $ \ell(\dobs, \theta) $ to be a Scoring Rule (SR) $ S(P_\theta,\dobs) $, which assesses the performance of $ P_\theta $ for an observation $ \dobs $, thus obtaining the \textit{scoring rule posterior} $ \pis $.
+If $ S(P_\theta,\dobs) $ can be estimated with samples from $P_\theta $, we can perform LFI without worrying about the missing likelihood $ p(\dobs|\theta) $.
+Two scoring rules allowing this while having good theoretical properties are the energy score and the kernel scores \citep{gneiting2007strictly}.
+The energy score is given by:

-Specifically, $ \pis $ concentrates asymptotically on the minimizer of the expected Scoring Rule, provided such minimizer is unique; for well-specified models, the minimizer is the true parameter value if so-called \textit{strictly proper} SRs are used.
-To state this, we rely on previous results in \cite{miller2019asymptotic}, for which we provide assumptions for our setup.
-We also point out that the popular Bayesian Synthetic Likelihood (BSL, \citealt{price2018bayesian}) does not use a strictly proper SR, hence leading to some failures.
-Further, in general our framework does \textit{not} approximate the standard Bayesian posterior, as it is the case for commonly-used LFI techniques; by relaxing this requirement, outlier robustness can be achieved, as we show for the Kernel and Energy Score.
-For the same SRs, we also establish a finite sample generalization bound.

-Finally, we discuss a tuning strategy for the learning rate $ w $ which is suitable for the SR posterior in a LFI scenario and compare our Kernel and Energy Score posteriors with related approaches via simulation studies.
-To sample from the SR posteriors, we employ pseudo-marginal MCMC \citep{andrieu2009pseudo}, inside which simulations from $ P_{\theta'} $ are generated for each proposed $ \theta' $.
-To reduce the stickiness typical of pseudo-marginal chains, we exploit correlated pseudo-marginal MCMC \citep{dahlin2015accelerating, deligiannidis2018correlated}, which was validated for BSL in \cite{picchini2022sequentially}.
-We study posterior concentration with the g-and-k model (in both well-specified and misspecified case) and outlier robustness on a normal location example and two challenging intractable-likelihood time-series models from meteorology and ecology.